-Businesses can voluntarily sign up for MTD for VAT or the MTD for income tax pilot programme, earlier than the required start dates.
-To do this, the business must have access to MTD-compliant software either directly or through their accountant or tax agent.
+Businesses can voluntarily join the MTD VAT programme or sign up to the MTD ITSA pilot earlier than the required start dates.
+To do this, the business must have access to relevant MTD-compliant software either directly or through their accountant or tax agent.